SilvanTeufel/TopDownRTSTemplate_ReadMe/README.md

 Copyright 2022 Silvan Teufel / Teufel-Engineering.com All Rights Reserved.

+!!!!You can Disable BeginPlay and Tick of my ParentClasses with setting!!!! bool DisableTick = true;
+bool DisableBegin = true;

+In Blueprint Constructor-Skript.
+So you are able to only use my Functions and Propertys.

 ## Download the Plugin

 If you have downloaded the plugin it can be found in your Unreal Engine folder: